 This business plan will assist the Royal Gorge Field Office in meeting these recreation and visitor service goals.
-This plan covers both existing campgrounds operated by the field office that charge a fee, including Turtle Rock, and establish a business plan framework if additional facilities are built and/or upgraded to the level outlined by FLREA as identified in the Chaffee County Camping and Travel Management Plan.
+This plan covers both existing campgrounds operated by the field office that charge a fee, including Turtle Rock, and establish a business plan framework if additional facilities are built and/or upgraded to the level outlined by FLREA as identified in the Chaffee County Camping and Travel Management Plan and the Penrose Commons Recreation Area Management Plan.
 This plan would be updated in the future if additional camping facilities are developed in the Royal Gorge Field Office.